ngshaohui/pyclara/[WIP] version_control.md

 	new file:   poem.txt
 ```

+Since we have now added the file to be tracked, it is listed under "new file", and is awaiting for us to `commit` the changes in the next step.

 The "Source Control" tab will now show `poem.txt` under the "Staged Changes" dropdown.

 Files that have been added are known as "staged" files.